mantasbu/InsiteTeamTask/README.md

 members/ticket barcodes per season and a game, or product.
 The season and game combination should be selected using dropdowns.
 The product must be selected using a dropdown as well.

+## Time Limits
+We do not expect you to spend more than 3 hours on the task, yet of course you can take as much time as you like.
+There is no hard limit on the submission date either, yet we would like you to submit it within 5 working days of receiving it.

+## Assessment
+What we are looking for is code quality.
+That translates to project structure, clean coding practices, commenting, SOLID principles' application, and testing as applicable.
+We leave the details to you :)

 ## Submission
 Create a fork of this repository.
 Branch off the master branch, and when you are done, create a pull request to merge the new branch in your fork into the master branch to submit your exercise.
 The branch should be named after your name.